New York Separation Agreements Lawyers

 Our Attorneys Can Help You Get On With Your Life

-At the Law Office of Elliot S. Schlissel, we understand the practical problems created by separation or divorce.
+At the Law Offices of Schlissel DeCorpo, we understand the practical problems created by separation or divorce.
 Your well being is our first concern, and we will help you achieve solutions as quickly as possible.
 Legal separation orders are a further step towards divorce.
 A couple is legally separated only if the couple has successfully petitioned a court to recognize their separation.
 Living apart does not by itself constitute a legal separation for these purposes.

 A legally separated couple may still reconcile, and in that case, if they do nothing, they remain married.
 Should the couple thereafter decide to get divorced they must start a new divorce proceeding.